primefaces/primefaces/docs/7_0_0/core/searchexpression.md

 extensions to make it easier to reference components.
 SEF is utilized in partial update, process and whenever a component references another component.

+Search Expressions are part of the JSF specs since 2.3.

 ## Keywords

 Keywords are the easier way to reference components, they resolve to ids so that if an id changes,